Black Bean, Rice, and Cilantro Salad

 - When the rice is at room temperature, combine all ingredients and chill 1-2 hours before serving.

 - This salad will keep fairly well in the refrigerator for a day or two, but it probably won't last that long.

 I would use Uncle Ben's Converted Rice (affiliate link) for this recipe, which is the lowest-glycemic variety of white rice, but any long-grain white rice will work.
 You can use two 14.5 oz. cans of chicken broth and a little water to make four cups.
 If you don't have Peanut Oil (affiliate link) use any vegetable oil, but not olive oil.
 Use any all-purpose seasoning blend if you don't have Spike Seasoning (affiliate link).

 Amount Per Serving: Calories: 217Total Fat: 10gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 2mgSodium: 1272mgCarbohydrates: 28gFiber: 5gSugar: 3gProtein: 6g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Black Bean, Rice, and Cilantro Salad is too high in carb for low-carb diet plans, but it’s a fairly low-glycemic dish for low-glycemic diets and will work for phase two of three of the South Beach Diet.
+Black Bean, Rice, and Cilantro Salad is too high in carbs for low-carb diet plans, but it’s a fairly low-glycemic dish for low-glycemic diets and will work for phase two of three of the original South Beach Diet.